-Graduate written work must follow the latest edition of Andrews University Standards for Written Work.
+In matters of format, graduate written work must follow the latest edition of Andrews University Standards for Written Work, 11th ed.
 This is especially true of the proposal and the dissertation.
-The Leadership and Educational Administration Department follows the APA (American Psychological Association) style of scholarly writing.
+In matters of style, the Leadership and Educational Administration Department follows the APA (American Psychological Association) style of scholarly writing.
+(See Publication Manual of the American Psychological Association, 5th ed., and APA Style Guide to Electronic References, available from http://books.apa.org/books.cfm?id=4210509).
 If there is a difference between APA and Andrews University Standards for Written Work, AU Standards must be followed.
 AU Standards, as well as other documents and forms related to the dissertation, are reviewed on our web page in more detail.
 In addition to explaining format and style rules, these documents explain procedures and policies that are important in the dissertation process.
 They also provide templates and directions for preparing the dissertation in Microsoft Word.

-Ultimately, the Dissertation Secretary is responsible for assuring conformity to the University's Standards for Written Work, and the chair, department, school, and graduate division ensure compliance with other policies.
-When participants first begin writing their proposal, they are encouraged to make a brief visit with the Dissertation Secretary or arrange a consultation via e-mail at proctorb@andrews.edu.
+Ultimately, the Dissertation Secretary is responsible for assuring conformity to the University's Standards for Written Work, 11th ed., and the chair, department, school, and graduate division ensure compliance with other policies.
+When participants first begin writing their proposal, they are encouraged to make a brief visit with the Dissertation Secretary or arrange a consultation via e-mail at protorb@andrews.edu.
 This will alert the participant early on to policies and format issues they need to attend to.